S.Korea sticks with virus lockdown rollback despite nightclub outbreak

-Authorities in Incheon, a city west of Seoul, said they were considering filing a criminal complaint against one infected clubgoer who they said did not disclose to officials that he worked at a private school.
+Authorities in Incheon, a city west of Seoul, said they would pursue a criminal complaint against one infected clubgoer who they said had not disclosed to officials that he worked at a private school.
 Investigators traced the man's movements using his cellphone data and determined that he worked at a school where five students and one instructor have since been confirmed to be infected.
 A student privately tutored by the man and the student's mother also tested positive, according to Incheon city officials.

 ALSO READ